ildefons/motokolearn/README.md

 # motokolearn

-Motokolearn is a Motoko package meant to facilitate on-chain training and inference of machine learning models where having a large GPU powered server farms is not a requirement.
+Motokolearn is a Motoko package meant to facilitate on-chain training and inference of machine learning models where having a large GPU is not a requirement.

 ### Why on-chain training and inference of machine learning models is interesting?​